How To Stop a Cat From Scratching the Furniture

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

-In this article, I will give tips on how to stop a cat from scratching the furniture and explain this behavior.
+In this article, we will provide tips on how to stop a cat from scratching furniture and explain this behavior.

-It is well-known that cats are scratching machines.
-Our furbaby’s scratch when they are playing, stretching, grooming, and sometimes when they are excited and happy.
+It is well-known that cats are natural scratchers.
+Our feline friends scratch when they are playing, stretching, grooming, and sometimes when they are excited and happy.

-Contrary to popular belief that scratching is a negative or aggressive behavior, it is healthy for cats to scratch whenever the need arises.
+Contrary to popular belief that scratching is a negative or aggressive behavior, it is actually healthy for cats to scratch whenever they feel the need to.

-A cat’s instinct to scratch is behavioral and has evolved for cats to reduce contact with the others.
-The scratching behavior is territorial and shows other cats surrounding the areas that another cat already inhabits the location they are entering.
+A cat’s instinct to scratch is a behavioral trait and has evolved for them to mark their territory and reduce contact with other cats.
+This scratching behavior is territorial and indicates to other cats that the area they’re entering is already occupied.

 As non-confrontational creatures, they would leave scratch marks to mark their territory, instead.